rust-lang/rust-wiki-backup/Self-types-project.md

      auto my_a = a();
      auto my_b = obj { fn baz() -> int { return self.foo() } with my_a };

-Now, my_b is an object, so it's going to be a pair of a vtbl pointer and a body pointer:
+Now, my_b is an object, so it's going to be a pair of a vtable pointer and a body pointer:

      my_b: [vtbl* | body*]

-my_b's vtbl has entries for foo, bar, and baz, whereas my_a's vtbl has only foo and bar.  my_b's 3-entry vtbl consists of 2 forwarding functions and 1 real method.
+my_b's vtbl has entries for foo, bar, and baz, whereas my_a's vtable has only foo and bar.  my_b's 3-entry vtable consists of 2 forwarding functions and 1 real method.

-my_b's body just cotains the pair a: [ a_vtbl | a_body ], wrapped up
+my_b's body just cotains the pair a: [ a_vtable | a_body ], wrapped up
 with any additional fields that my_b added.
 None were added, so my_b is just the wrapped inner object.